ryanrudolfoba/SteamOS-Waydroid-Installer/README.md

 [Thanks to DanielLester83 for the instructions!](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/issues/143)

+## Controller Not Being Detected
+The script has been updated so that the controller detection will get triggered once Android has completed the boot process.
+This makes the controller detection more accurate and the boot sequence to be faster.

+However if you use Bluetooth headphones it will interfere with controller detection.
+Use the workaround mentioned [here](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/issues/91#issuecomment-2497139748) and [here](https://github.com/ryanrudolfoba/SteamOS-Waydroid-Installer/issues/91#issuecomment-2530544096)

 ## I dont want this anymore!
 I want to uninstall!
 1. Go to Desktop Mode.
 2. There will be an icon called Waydroid Toolbox on the desktop.